Philroberts3648/odinn-recipes/README.md

 # odinn-recipes
-This is to put the basics of the HTML knowledge have been acquiring so far into practice.
+This is to put the basics of the HTML knowledge I have been acquiring so far into practice.
 In this project, I have built a basic recipe website for an African dish.